 I LOVE to create wedding flowers!
 Bridal bouquets, coordinating bridesmaids’ bouquets, boutonnieres, flower crowns, table decor, installations – it’s a total rush for me to make these for you, especially if you value local, seasonal flowers!

 I consider my style somewhat rustic, in that I like to mix what I grow and what I forage to create unique designs.
 I use locally grown, seasonal flowers, greenery and herbs, sourced directly from my farm or from other western Massachusetts farmers, but I’m also happy to source in non-local flowers to mix with our home-grown ones if that’s what your heart (and the season!) desires!

 First step: check out past weddings, browse my instagram, and see if you like my style.
 Get inspired!
-Read my post about how I do wedding consultations.
+Read my post about how I do wedding consultations for full service weddings.

 Next step: email me, and we’ll set up a time to talk!

 Like what you see?
 Email me and let’s talk!

 And in case you’re wondering what is in season, when, I think your best bet to see what I grow and when, look through my Facebook page and my Instagram page, and here’s a general guideline:

 - January – April: I will need to source out.
 I can often get locally grown greenhouse flowers April-May, and I try to source direct from other flower farmers whenever possible.
 Most flowers are available if we go far enough afield, so let’s talk!

 - May: lilacs and bulb flowers (tulips, fancy daffodils, leucojeum) and flowering branches as well as, depending on the weather, peonies and anenomes.